Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Conclusion

 \section{Conclusion}

 Learned signs are harder to compress than magnitudes, exhibit near-random spectral statistics, yet remain strongly aligned with initialization.
-We explain it through a sign lock-in theory predicting a geometric tail of effective sign flips, and validate it empirically.
-Based on this mechanism, we propose gap initialization and outer-drift regularization to suppress early boundary visits and reduce sign flips.
-Our results indicate that stabilizing sign structure is a practical prior for sub-bit compression, and that surpassing the one-bit wall will require explicit control and reuse of sign structure.
-More broadly, our framework suggests a general approach to analyzing discrete events such as sparsity patterns, attention head selection, and routing in deep learning.
+We explain these phenomena through a sign lock-in theory predicting a geometric flip-count tail, and validate it empirically.
+Based on this mechanism, we propose gap initialization and outer-drift regularization to suppress boundary visits and sign flips.
+Our results indicate that stabilizing sign structure is a practical prior for sub-bit compression, and that surpassing the one-bit wall requires explicit control and reuse of sign structure.
+Leveraging these insights to develop a post-training method that extends sign lock-in to arbitrary pretrained checkpoints is an attractive direction for future work.